-Learning to read written crochet patterns opens up a world of possibilities for a crocheter!
+Learn to read crochet patterns and open up a world of possibilities!
 You don’t have to be limited by what you can make from a video or your own ability, learn to read written patterns and you can make so many projects!
 This skill is not hard!
 It’s just a matter of learning abbreviations and understanding the formatting.

 Why should you learn to read written crochet patterns?